faizalshebli/Melbourne_House_Price_Prediction/README.md

 ## 🚀 About Me Faizal Shebli

-A passionate self taught data scientist that who is continuously and curiously using data to solve real business problem.
+A passionate self taught data scientist  who will continuously and curiously using data to solve real business problem.